robomq/robomq.io/docs/Workday_Connector.md

 In summary, the Workday<sup>&reg;</sup> to AD integration powered by RoboMQ enables your IT and HR teams to focus on more strategic business priorities.
 This integration provides significant cost savings on HR and already burdened system admin resources.
 Once this solution is implemented, new employees will have access to the accounts and applications needed from day one, and updates to their profile in your Active Directory will happen in near real-time.
 This integration provides a fabulous “first day at job” experience to new hires which can improve employee satisfaction, loyalty and retention.
 The automated management of role-based access ensures that the right people have access to right information at right time.
 Managing the termination of access makes sure there are no compliance, security or reputation risks by someone walking away with access to sensitive privileged information.

 Experience the transformational power of our Workday<sup>&reg;</sup> to AD integration powered by RoboMQ for your enterprise.
-[Schedule a call with an integration specialist today](https://app.hubspot.com/meetings/eric-koch).
+[Schedule a call with an integration specialist today](https://meetings.hubspot.com/bramh-gupta/talk-to-an-expert).

+We are not affiliated, associated, authorized, endorsed by, or in any way officially connected with Workday or any of its affiliates.
+The name Workday is a registered trademark of Workday.
+The use of the Workday trademark is for identification and reference purposes only and does not imply any association with Workday or any of its affiliates.